blambeau/summaryse/README.md

 {https://github.com/blambeau/agora agora} or
 {https://github.com/blambeau/dbagile dbagile}, there is this need of being able to merge YAML files.
-Merging YAML files is complex because you need full control of how merging applies on specific tree nodes.
-Summarize solves this.
+Merging YAML files is complex because you need full control of how merging applies on specific tree nodes. summaryse solves this.

     # This is left.yaml
     left = YAML.load ...      # syntactically wrong, but to avoid Yard's rewriting